fogus/spiel/brettspiel/insurrection/README.markdown

  5. Queen
  6. King

 A capture that causes a piece's rank to increase is a succession while one that causes its rank to decrease is a decline.
 All of the pieces can succeed or decline throughout the course of a game, even the king.
-Indeed, while the king starts the game as the piece for which a checkmate is aimed, checkmate in *Anarchism* is really aimed at any or all of the ranks currently in power.
+Indeed, while the king starts the game as the piece for which a checkmate is aimed, checkmate in *Insurrection* is really aimed at any or all of the ranks currently in power.
 The act of forcing one rank into power over another is called a *coup*.

 Coups
 =====

-*Anarchism* starts with a monarchy in place.
+*Insurrection* starts with a monarchy in place.
 That is, to win the game, a player must checkmate the other player's king -- just like in Chess.
 However, should a monarchy in power take another piece then a coup will occur in the other player's ranks.
 A coup describes a change in the government on the board to that representative of the captured (i.e. martyred) piece's rank.

 When a coup occurs then **any** of the remaining pieces of that rank can be checkmated in order to win.
 The old king becomes a regular piece and can be captured normally.